iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 - Ensemble learning combines multiple weak learning models to create a more accurate strong predicting robust model.
 - The individual models in an ensemble are called base/weak learners.
 - The base learners can be decision trees, support vector machines, or neural networks.
-- It helps to reduce variance, bias, underfitting and overfitting.
+- It helps us to reduce the variance, bias, underfitting and overfitting.
 - Ensemble learning can also improve the accuracy of models trained on small datasets.

 **Bagging (Bootstrap Aggregation)** | **Boosting**